-32. Behold, the hour cometh, yea, is now come. that ye shall be scattered every man to his own, and
+32. Behold, the hour cometh, yea, is now come, that ye shall be scattered every man to his own, and

-INTERPOLATIONS-20, the world.
+INTERPOLATIONS-20. the world.
 23. And in that day ye shall ask me nothing.
-Verily, I say un'o you, Whatsoever ye shall ask the Pather in my name, he will give it you.
-24. Hitherto have ye asked n thing in my name; ask, and ye shall receive, that your jov may be full 25, proverbs, proverbs, of the Pather.
-27. I, out 29, proverb.
-30 Now are we sure that thou knowest all things, and needest not that any man should ask thee; by this we believe that thou camest forth from God.
+Verily, verily, I say un'o you, Whatsoever ye shall as't the Father in my name, he will give it you.
+24. Hitherto have ye asked nothing in my name; ask, and ye shall receive, that your joy may be full.
+25. proverbs, proverbs, of the Father.
+27. I, out 29. proverb, 30 Now are we sure that thou knowset all things, and needest not that any man should ask thee: by this we believe that thou eamest forth from God.
+1 shall leave me alone: and yet I am not alone, because the \ spirit is with me.